 - A student who fails to complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
-See the IVC General Catalog for details. - I will have a discussion due within the first few days of the semester.
-During Summer Sessions, it will be during the first 24 hours.
+See the IVC General Catalog for details. - I will have a discussion due on the first day the class opens, at 11:00 pm.
 Anyone who does not turn in this discussion by the deadline will be dropped as a no-show.
 I need to know who is really planning to participate in the class and if I can take any crashers.
 See Course Map and my Announcements for the deadline for this discussion. - Students who fail to complete required activities for two consecutive Modules may be considered to have excessive absences and may be dropped.